The E-mentoring project started in October 2007 with twelve Year 7 pupils and three primary schools, Riverside, Downhall and Glebe.

 Assemblies are once a week for each year group in the morning during Form Time.
 It will either be held in the Sports Hall or Main Hall.
 In some assemblies, students perform music or dance, teachers give talks on different relevant topics and awards are given for student’s achievements.

 At the start of the day, you go to the hall for a greeting assembly, where your Form Tutors will be waiting for you.
-Also, you will have extended Form Time to spend time with your Form Group and Form Tutor.
+Also, you will have extended Tutor Time to spend time with your Tutor Group and Form Tutor.
 Additionally, you will experience your first few lessons.

 The school is a lot bigger on the floor plan and in photos than in reality!
 After settling in, you realise how easy it is to learn your way around.
 There is a map to help you in your planner and teachers are understanding in the first couple of weeks if you do get lost!
 Additionally, there are lots of prefects on hand to help you find your way to where you need to go.